mediascience/java-either/README.md

 ## Java Either

-An either value can be one of two types but never both simultaneously.
+An Either type models two simultaneous types.
+An instance of of a particular Either type is a value of exactly one of the modeled types.

 ## Usage